Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: III. Effective Hamiltonian of the 1D Spin-imbalanced attractive Fermi gas

-Technically, the bosonization procedure outlined above works only for weakly interacting attractive system.
-However, it can be extended to the strong interaction limit, where the full system can be regarded as consisting of two types of fermions: paired and unpaired.
-Paired fermions form deeply bound states (binding energy far exceeding the considered scale), stabilized by suppressed pair-breaking excitations.
-Thus, low-energy dynamics is dominated by particle-hole excitations of bound pairs and unpaired fermions separately, which leads to a charge-charge separation.
+We consider the strong coupling regime, i.e., $\Delta_\sigma \gg (|c| n)$.
+Technically, the bosonization procedure outlined above is strictly valid only in the parameter regime where the binding energy of the bound state is small.
+Nevertheless, it can be extended to the opposite limit, where the paired fermions form deeply bound states with binding energy far exceeding the relevant low-energy scale, namely, the strong-coupling regime.
+In this scenario, the deeply bound pairs remain stable at low energies and effectively suppress pair-breaking excitations.
+Consequently, the low-energy dynamics is governed primarily by particle-hole gapless excitations of both bound pairs and unpaired fermions.
+The suppression of pair-breaking processes naturally gives rise to a decoupling of spin and charge degrees of freedom, allowing the effective Hamiltonian to be expressed in a spin-charge separated form in the strong-coupling limit.

-Let us consider the ground state energy, from which we systematically construct the effective Hamiltonian using the Bethe ansatz equations of the model and renormalization group method.
+Firstly, let us consider the ground state energy, from which we systematically construct the effective Hamiltonian using the Bethe ansatz equations of the model and renormalization group method.
 In the FFLO-like phase, the ground-state energy of the strongly attractive Fermi gas is expressed as \cite{X.W.Guan:2012}

 where $E_u=\pi^2n_u^3/3$ and $E_b=\pi^2n_b^3/3$ are kinetic energies of the unpaired and bound fermions, whose number density is given by $n_u$ and $n_b$, respectively.
 The first term $-\frac{1}{2}n_bc^2$ is the binding energy of bound pairs; and the last term